arysch/NS_mass_distributions/README.md

 # NS_mass_distributions

 This notebook accompanies the publication: LINK and INFO.
-If you use this work in your own research, please cite CITATION.
+If you use this work in your own research, please cite the article: https://arxiv.org/abs/2511.07393.

 # Overview
 This project performs a statistical comparison of neutron star mass distributions between two populations: